ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 ##### `http` package

-- Made HTTP2 as the default transport for `http` package
+- Made HTTP2 the default transport for the `http` package
-- Updated default response status as HTTP 201 for POST resources
+- Updated the default response status as `HTTP 201` for POST resources

 ##### `random` Package
 - Updated the `createDecimal()` function to be cryptographically secure